bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

  [**Blog**](https://login.mybigcommerce.com/manage/content/blog).
 You can add blog content in any language you choose.
 For details, see [Creating a Blog Post](https://support.bigcommerce.com/s/article/Using-the-Built-In-Blog#creating-post).

 ### Localizing static web pages
 If you create static pages as Stencil custom templates, you can localize their content just like other theme pages' content.
-However, if you create custom pages in the BigCommerce control panel under **Settings** › **General** › **Miscellaneous** › **URL Structure** › [**Web Page URL Settings**](http://login.bigcommerce.com/deep-links/manage/content/pages), you must also enter their localized content in the control panel.
+However, if you create custom pages using Stencil CLI, you must also enter their localized content in the control panel.

 ### Managing transactional emails